hashgraph/hedera-improvement-proposal/HIP/hip-0000-reserved-rewards-export.md

 }
 ```

-This response should expand to include,
+This response should remove the `staking_reward_rate_` mapping and expand include,
 ```
 {
   ...
   "reserved_staking_rewards": 111111111,
   "unreserved_staking_reward_balance": 222222222,
   "reward_balance_threshold": 333333333,
-  "max_stake_rewarded": 444444444
+  "max_stake_rewarded": 444444444,
+  "total_reward": 273972602739726
 }
 ```

 ## Backwards Compatibility

-This HIP only adds new information that mirror node operators and other record stream consumers can simply ignore if
+This HIP primarily adds new information that mirror node operators and other record stream consumers can simply ignore if
-they do not need.
-It will not break any existing record stream consumers.
+they do not need it.
+However, consumers of the `staking_reward_rate` field should migrate to use `total_reward` within
+an appropriate time interval.

 ## Security Implications